Arik Ascherman: Biography

-Ascherman grew up in Erie, Pennsylvania and attended Harvard University.
-Though he planned to attend rabbinical seminary immediately after graduation, he was not accepted, and encouraged to reapply after gaining some real life experience.
+Ascherman grew up in Erie, Pennsylvania, and attended Harvard University.
+Though he planned to attend rabbinical seminary immediately after graduation, he was not accepted, and encouraged to reapply after gaining some real-life experience.
 He joined Interns for Peace, a coexistence project which sent him to the Israeli Arab city of Tamra and the Israeli Jewish city of Kiryat Ata to work from 1981 to 1983.
 After that, he returned to the United States to complete his rabbinical training.
 He immigrated to Israel in 1994.

 He attributes his interest in activism on behalf of universal human rights to the rabbinic concept of tikkun olam (lit. "repairing the world"), referring to universal human rights and social justice.
 He draws his inspiration specifically from a remark in the Mishnaic ethical tract Pirkei Avot: "In a place where there are no men (decent people) strive to be a man."

 Ascherman actively protects Palestinian citizens and farmers against Israeli police and settlers.
 In 2002, he intervened in the questioning of two Muslim women representatives of the International Women's Peace Service in the Palestinian village of Haris.
 He accompanied them to an Israeli police station.
 Here they were accused of obstructing police activities and incitement to riot after they questioned Israeli soldiers who had fired live ammunition into the village.
 Ascherman translated documents for them and drove them back to Jerusalem after their release eight hours later.

 Ascherman and Rabbis for Human Rights were known for dispatching volunteers to act as human shields to protect the Palestinian olive harvest from vandalism and assault by settlers living on nearby land; every year, clashes are reported between settlers and Palestinian farmers.
 In 2008, the volunteer effort encompassed 40 villages.
-The effort was launched in 2002 when a Palestinian peace activist solicited RHR's help to protect olive pickers against attacks by settlers living near the village of Yassuf.
+The effort was launched in 2002 when a Palestinian peace activist solicited RHR's help to protect olive pickers against attacks by settlers living near the village of Yasuf.

 According to Nicholas Kristof, writing in The New York Times, Ascherman's car has been stoned by Palestinian youths and he has been arrested and beaten up by Israeli security forces and settlers.
 In 2004 to 2005, he was tried for civil disobedience after obstructing a bulldozer as it was demolishing houses in East Jerusalem.
 In March 2005, he was convicted, he agreed to 120 hours of community service, and the conviction was expunged.
 He was arrested again in March 2008 after witnessing an attack on Palestinians in Silwan.
 When he went to give testimony, he found himself accused of "inciting Palestinians to oppose the police" near the ongoing archaeological dig in the City of David.